Pulsed Optical Injection Steering in Multistable Semiconductor Laser Arrays under Correlated Noise: Theory

-\subsubsection{History Function}
+\subsection{History Function}

-A critical difference between DDEs and ODEs is that for DDEs the choice of initial condition or history function is infinite dimensional.
-In order to integrate these systems, the states need to be defined for $t\in[-\tau,0]$.
-Specifically for solving these LK models, the history function is typically set to be either free-running $(\kappa=\mathbf{0})$, zero-field where all of the lasers are inactive for $t<0$ or including noise in the initial history \cite{nair_using_2021, ye_optimal_2025}.
+A critical difference between delay differential equations (DDEs) and ordinary differential equations (ODEs) is that for DDEs the choice of initial condition or history function is infinite dimensional.
+In order to integrate these systems using the numerical techniques outlined in Appendix~\ref{app:stability_analysis}, the states need to be defined for $t\in[-\tau,0]$.
+Specifically for solving these LK models, the history function is typically set to be either free-running $(\kappa=\mathbf{0})$, zero-field, where all of the lasers are inactive for $t<0$ or including noise in the initial history \cite{nair_using_2021, ye_optimal_2025}.
 A significant issue arises at $t=0$ in the form of an initial discontinuity depending on the choice of history.
-This phenomena is usually ignored when studying steady state behavior of a DDE as it typically does not change the long term response, but as we show in Fig.~\ref{fig:eq_branches}, these systems are highly multistable so a discontinuous jump in any of the states at $t=0$ can quickly lead to non-physical behavior by pushing the trajectory to a different stable branch.
+This phenomenon is usually ignored when studying steady-state behavior of a DDE as it typically does not change the long term response, but as we show in Fig.~\ref{fig:eq_branches}, these systems are highly multistable so a discontinuous jump in any of the states at $t=0$ can quickly lead to nonphysical behavior by pushing the trajectory to a different stable branch.
 Our work avoids this problem by starting all simulations at the free running solution (unless otherwise specified) and slowly ramping the coupling from 0 to $\kappa_c$.
-We argue that this results in a smooth transition between the history and steady state behavior and more accurately models how these systems are studied in experimental settings.
+We argue that this results in a smooth transition between the history and steady-state behavior and more accurately models how these systems are studied in experimental settings.
 The ramp profile we chose is the cosine ramp,

 where $t_s$ is the start time of the ramp and $t_r$ is the rise time to transition from 10\% to 90\% of the final value.
 If $t_r\to 0$, this essentially becomes a step function at $t_s$ resulting in discontinuous behavior but allowing the coupling strength to gradually increase over many delay cycles significantly reduces this effect.
-This is demonstrated in Fig.~\ref{fig:coupling_ramp} where the total output power for two lasers is shown for two different coupling ramp profiles.
+This is demonstrated in Fig.~\ref{fig:coupling_ramp}, where the total output power for two lasers is shown for two different coupling ramp profiles.

 While ultimately the choice of history does not have any effect on the system behavior with injection steering, we chose to apply a ramp to the coupling to our simulations the avoid the artificial discontinuities that come with simulating DDEs and provide a smooth transition between the free-running and coupled dynamics.